skinatro/Accuknox-Devops-Assignment/README.md

 ## Improvements

-I could have used an alpine image for smaller image size and lesser attack surface but i was not sure if i could use it or not
+I could have used an alpine image for smaller image size and lesser attack surface but i was not sure if i was allowed to use it

 # Problem Statement 2